ramsteinj/k8s-django-demo/README.md

 1. Register domain name to Route53

-    Register test.yogiyo.com for Yogiyo forum application.
+    Register **yogiyo-nuno.click** for Yogiyo forum application.
 (Or we can use what is available for the Yogiyo forum app)

 2. Create an IAM policy